9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     field of the Haskell type, and the title is in the second.
 We refer to them by location, not by name.

-    In [the section called \"Pattern
+    In [the section called "Pattern
-    matching\"](3-defining-types-streamlining-functions.org::*Pattern matching)
+    matching"](3-defining-types-streamlining-functions.org::*Pattern matching)
     the fields of a `BookStore` value.
-In [the section called \"Record syntax\"](3-defining-types-streamlining-functions.org::*Record syntax)
+In [the section called "Record syntax"](3-defining-types-streamlining-functions.org::*Record syntax)
     syntax for defining data types that looks a little more C-like.

 2. The enumeration

-    Algebraic data types also serve where we\'d use an `enum` in C or C++, to represent a range of symbolic values.
+    Algebraic data types also serve where we'd use an `enum` in C or C++, to represent a range of symbolic values.
 Such algebraic data types are sometimes referred to as enumeration types.
-Here\'s an example from C.
+Here's an example from C.

     ``` {.c org-language="C"}